Axion Bounds from Quantum Technology: Axion Bounds from Quantum Technology

 In Figure~\ref{fig:5force} we compare constraints from different searches for fifth forces induced by ALP exchange assuming a model with one coefficient, $c_{GG}$, in the UV.
-Searches for so-called {\fontfamily{qcr}\selectfont Casimir-less forces} are shown in blue~\cite{Klimchitskaya:2015zpa, Bauer:2023czj}.
+The left panel shows the constraints from searches for so-called {\fontfamily{qcr}\selectfont Casimir-less forces} shown in blue~\cite{Klimchitskaya:2015zpa, Bauer:2023czj}.
 The dominant contribution to this force is induced by the spin-independent potential \eqref{eq:potential_spur}. {\fontfamily{qcr}\selectfont Torsion balances} probe the same spin-independent force and the constraint from~\cite{Adelberger:2006dh} is shown in orange.
 Spin-dependent (dipole-dipole) interactions have been probed with {\fontfamily{qcr}\selectfont comagnetometers} using spin-polarised K and $^3$He atoms~\cite{Vasilakis:2008yn} and $^{87}$Rb~\cite{Almasi:2018cob}.
 The purple region labeled {\fontfamily{qcr}\selectfont Ramsay scattering} is excluded from measurements of spin-dependent forces in molecular H$_2$~\cite{Ramsey:1979bzw}.
 Future measurements of spin-dependent interactions exploiting {\fontfamily{qcr}\selectfont nuclear magnetic resonances (NMR)} can significantly improve the current sensitivity as shown in green dashed line in Figure~\ref{fig:5force}~\cite{Arvanitaki:2014dfa,Aybas:2021nvn}.
 Note, that nuclear magnetic resonances are sensitive to CP-violating ALP couplings.
 In the case the ALP constitutes dark matter, the strongest constraint from fifth force searches are obtained by searches for violations of the equivalence principle.
 The {\fontfamily{qcr}\selectfont MICROSCOPE} collaboration measured the force necessary to keep two test masses in relative equilibrium on a satellite orbiting earth ~\cite{Touboul:2017grn, Touboul:2022yrw}.
-The corresponding bound is shown in gray in Figure~\ref{fig:5force}, but we emphasize that this parameter space is affected by the uncontrolled behaviour of the axion field value discussed in Section~\ref{sec:QDM}.
+The corresponding bound is shown in gray in Figure~\ref{fig:5force}, but we emphasize that this parameter space is affected by the non-perturbative axion field value discussed in Section~\ref{sec:QDM}.
+In the right panel of Figure~\ref{fig:5force} shows these constraints from non-perturbative ALP field values following \cite{Hook:2017psm, Balkin:2020dsr}.